 A small square swatch next to the layer name shows the color map or ROI color.
 Color map are selected for acquired images or parametric maps.
 The ROI layer color is assigned by default when the ROI layer is created.
 The color map and the ROI color can be adjusted using ViewFilter option on the right hand side of the panel.

-Alpha slider under the layer window allows changing the opacity of the active layer.
-Click and drag the slider to the left (towards 0%) to make the layer more transparent and to the right (towards 100%) to make it more opaque.
-Click on the slide to the left or right of the slider to decrease or increase the opacity in 20% increments.
+To change the layer transparency, make the layer active by clicking its name in the Layer Control, then click and drag the alpha slider to the left (towards 0%) to make the layer more transparent or to the right (towards 100%) to make the layer less transparent.
+Click on the slide to the left or right of the slider to chang the opacity in 20% increments in either side.

 The column labeled #times contains the number of dynamic frames in the layer.
 For 3D volumes, #times=1.
 For 4D images and ROIs, #times=number of frames.

 11.2.10.
 Data type¶